alpinebuster/as-docs/content/docs/utility.md

 # Utils

-Blockbench comes with a bunch of custom utility functions to make the life of developers easier.
+AS comes with a bunch of custom utility functions to make the life of developers easier.

 ## General Things